Specify change orders

 Effective Date

-Specify the date you want the change to be effective.
-This is the date that the change order can be released.
+Specify the effective date of the change.
+This is the date that the change order is released.
 If you leave this field blank, the current date defaults.

 Position To

-Specify up to 5 characters of an account category to indicate where you want records to begin displaying when you inquire.
+Specify up to 5 characters of an account category to determine where the records begin displaying when you inquire.

-6. Select the Add form action to add the change order.
-An Infor Process Automation trigger in this program notifies you that a change order was entered.
+6. Click Add to add the change order.
+An Infor Process Automation trigger in this program notifies you that a change order was specified.